-If you’re under 30, lemme ‘splain: In those dark prehistoric times, an awful lot of artists got rich selling albums with one, maybe two, hit songs and six or seven sonic abortions they threw together in 20 minutes or so, knowing if you were serious about your music sounding better than an old AM radio with a blown speaker, you’d pay $9 to get just the one or two hits.
+In those dark prehistoric times, an awful lot of artists got rich selling albums with one, maybe two, hit songs, plus six or seven sonic abortions they threw together in 20 minutes or so, knowing if you were serious about your music sounding better than an old AM radio with a blown speaker, you’d pay $9 to get just the one or two hits.

 Things have really changed.